ilc-suite/Ilc.SampleHarvester.AdventureWorks/README.md

 A sample project to illustrate how to build your own harvester for Ilc.

-### In Step 1
+### In Step 2

-The project implements the necessary interfaces to work as an InformationPoint Harvester for an Ilc System.
+The project from Step 1 is extended to implements the interfaces to work as an InformationCollecter for a selected InformationPoint.